axilos22/limits_printer/README.md

 # Limits printer

-limits_printer provides most of the upper and lower bounds of usual C++ data types.
+limits_printer provides most of the upper and lower bounds of usual C data types.

 ## Note